Hypercubed/f-flat_node/readme.md

 # F♭

 F♭ (pronounced F-flat) is a toy language.

 F♭ is a dynamically typed array-oriented concatenative language like Forth and Joy.
-F♭ is meant to be used interactively, for example in a CLI REPL or in a stack based calculator, like R or the command shell.
+F♭ is meant to be used interactively, for example in a CLI REPL, , like R or the command shell, or in a stack based calculator.
 This constraint dictates many of the language features.

 ## Project Goals